 - The “projected area ” (horizontal surface area; like a parachute) relative to its mass object falling.
 In short, a parachute will have a lower terminal velocity than a bullet, because objects with larger projected areas relative to mass create more drag force.

 - How thin the air is.
-Thin air means less drag force, so terminal velocity decreases at higher altitudes.
+Thin air means less drag force, so terminal velocity increases at higher altitudes.

 FACT: An object moving downward faster than the terminal velocity will actually slow down until it reaches the terminal velocity.